 Before entering the format for disk devices, the task must be selected as the current task through the TASK command.

+The following example causes a filemark to be written on the magnetic tape on MAG1:.

+WF MAG1:

-WF MAG1: causes a filemark to be written on the magnetic tape on MAG1:.
-WF M300:AJM.OBJ,4 causes a filemark to be written on file AJM.OBJ, which is assigned to lu 4 on volume M300.
+The following example causes a filemark to be written on file AJM.OBJ, which is assigned to lu4 on volume M300.